 Related: How to Masturbate for Women

 That way, you can let your partner know exactly what you want the next time you crawl between the sheets, and you can even try mutual masturbation.

 3. A Bad Past Experience

 Post-traumatic stress disorder is not reserved only for war veterans, although PTSD is certainly common for anyone who went to war.
 Anyone in a traumatic situation can experience PTSD, including people who were sexually abused.
-People can even experience PTSD when they thought they were going to marry or be together forever, and the relationship suddenly ends for any number of reasons, including an affair.
+People can even experience PTSD when they thought they were going to marry or be together forever, and the relationship suddenly ends for any number of reasons.
 Until people suffering get help, they usually find it challenging to be in a successful, loving relationship, and this typically affects their sex life as well.

 4. Having a Condition

 If sex hurts and using lubrication doesn’t help, you might have a condition causing this pain.
 Painful sex is known as dyspareunia .
 Here are a few common culprits.